 If your curiosity in the area has been piqued for any reason at all, we're sure you'll enjoy this carefully prepared compilation of must-visit Chichibu places of interest!

-Chichibu is surrounded by Arakawa River's clear currents and the mountain ranges of Chichibu Basin, where the central city of the region is located.
+Chichibu is surrounded by the Arakawa River's clear currents and the mountain ranges of Chichibu Basin, where the central city of the region is located.

 All year round, the rich natural environment presents a different scene to onlookers depending on the season - sakura, or cherry blossoms in spring, river activities in summer, red leaves in autumn, and icicles formed from mountain runoff in winter.

-Full of attractive power spots that refresh and rejuvenate
+1. Explore the many attractive power spots that refresh and rejuvenate

 In olden times, Chichibu was an inn town often visited by pilgrims, which explains the presence of many temples and shrines, nowadays better known as "power spots", or places of spiritual energy.